 Symbols are used in differing ways.
 Some are used as a visual analogy, some as literal instruction or representation whilst some are embedded in far more subtle ways that are unseen by the conscious mind, a method advertisers and the likes have employed for decades.

 Colour is even more curious as it turns out one does not even need to see colour for it to have an effect.
 Colour therapy (chromotherapy) works on blind people.
 We are physically and emotionally effected by colour.
-Colour is, after all, simply another frequency of energy and of course, so are we.
+Colour is, after all, simply another frequency of energy and of course so are we.
 Physiologically colour relates to melatonin and serotonin production, we experience this daily with the full colour spectrum of day light.
 Natural chemicals released from the pineal gland affect every cell in the body.
 It has home in the hypothalamus where it affects emotions.
 This pineal gland is said to be the seat of what is also called the third eye, our intuitive state.
 The gateway between physical experience and the knowing spirit.

-In addition to specific colour meanings there is also colour combinations.
+In addition to specific colour meanings there are also the colour combinations.
 To me, the most interesting is red and white (to be the subject of another article).
-And as if all this were not enough, the positioning of particular shapes and colours, as well as which colours are together in the image, adds extra depth and complexity to this language.
+And as if all this were not enough, the positioning of particular shapes and colours as well as which colours are together in the image.
+All together adds extra depth and complexity to this language.

 Known as neuroplasticity, the science proves we have brains that are constantly capable of restructuring.
 We know that connections form in the physical matter of the brain and become part of our subconscious instinctual behavior.
 Learning to play an instrument, drive or language, becomes easier with practice, until we are able to play, drive or speak without consciously thinking about it.
 Repetitive environmental programming fix paths in the cerebellum and limbic system resulting in automatic unconscious patterns, emotional responses and expectations forming the greater part of our living experience.
 It becomes life on autopilot.
 This can prevent clear communications with the deeper knowing mind resulting in neocortex distortions or fuzziness which manifests in to our outer reality.
 Many years of research have shown us that what and how we feel resonate to such a degree that even our biology is effected and that in turn, has a direct effect on our outer world experience.

 Symbols and colours are recognized by our unconscious mind.
-These images therefore speak directly from your inner self to your conscious brain.
-In seeing, you are creating a neurological shift in your brain structure.
-These images you are attracted to speak back to your subconscious, helping to embed new patterns.
+These images therefore speak directly from our inner self to our conscious brain.
+In seeing, we are creating a neurological shift in the brain structure.
+These images we are attracted to speak back to our subconscious, helping to embed new patterns.
 It is in part how symbols are used in sigils and magic, religious and spiritual art as well as a therapy tool and reading.

 “If you’re attracted to this image” is a separate article as an example of how considered shapes and clours can also be reflective of underlying psychological issues, bringing them to light.